 Reusable Content is created and deployed separately, as UiPath code (Reusable Code Library) and Invokes (Invokes Repository).

 Workflows with source code are

-.xaml files containing activities for automating common processes, such as Lon in SAP:
+.xaml files containing activities for automating common processes, such as Log in to SAP:

 Invokes represent workflows composed only of one Invoke activity of the code workflows mentioned above.

 The Snippet panel of a Studio developer should point to this Invoke repository in order to provide easy access (drag & drop) to Reusable Content.